 In addition, I hope to bring you, the buyer/viewer, closer to an understanding of the true value of a bronze, not only because the artist’s skills required must be studied, accumulated and practised, but because of the length and complexity of the bronze casting process itself and the skills required for this.

 It is essential that I find appropriate and good reference for any new sculpture I undertake to do.
 This is often a combination of photographing, viewing from life, drawing and watching videos of the chosen subject.
 This is so I can essentially "feel" my way into what I choose to sculpt before starting.
 Good quality photographs are essential for me to see details of the subject I am creating.

-I cast my bronzes at The Goodwin Foundry, the Sculpture Casting Services KZN (SCS), and The falconer Foundry
+I cast my bronzes at the KZN Bronze casting Foundry, and The Falconer Foundry

-Contact Seth Falconer for more information on his foundry.
+Contact Seth Falconer for more information on his foundry in Mooi River: